wax-office-of-inspector-general/wax-developer/docs/en/tutorials/create-wax-rng-smart-contract/index.md

 In this tutorial, you'll learn how to create and deploy a WAX RNG smart contract.

 <strong>Note:</strong> At this time, the WAX RNG service is not available from a local development environment.
-You'll need to publish your smart contract to the WAX mainnet to test it.{: .label .label-yellow }
+You'll need to publish your smart contract to the WAX mainnet to test it.

 ## Before You Begin